Small business owners make up for a majority of the working class around the world. Here are some numbers to support this claim:

 - Public Relations: PR is key to making a business viable on the internet.
 Tactically increasing the visibility of a brand, setting up collaborations, events, and working with media are key aspects of public relations when it comes to increasing social presence.

-- Co-marketing: Co-marketing or business collaborations are the new way for businesses to capitalize on each other’s audiences and inherit brand credibility outside your regular audience.
+- Co-marketing: Co-marketing or business collaborations are the new way for businesses to capitalize on each other’s audiences.
+They also inherit brand credibility outside your regular audience.
 Partnering with other brands is great for displaying your work, and expanding outside your organic marketing crowd.

 Almost 84% of smartphone users check online stores for reviews before visiting a local business.
-So whenever you think about a small business making it big, always remember a great social media presence is the foundation of success for an enterprise, especially for small scale businesses.
+So whenever you think about a small business making it big, always remember social media.
+A great social media presence is the foundation of success for an enterprise, especially for small scale businesses.

 3) Stay On Top Of Market Trends